 Choose the Right Mango: Use mangoes that are firm and sour.
 Adjust the quantity based on their sourness.

-Peel Mango Skin: Ensure to peel the mango skin else they impart a bitter and undesirable taste to the dal.
+Peel Mango Skin: Make sure to peel the mango skin, as it can impart a bitter and unpleasant taste to the dal.

-Simmer Dal: Allow the dal and mango mixture to simmer for at least 5-7 minutes so the flavors meld together nicely.
+Simmer Dal: Allow the dal and mango mixture to simmer for at least 5-7 minutes so the flavours meld together nicely.

 Cook Dal Properly: Ensure the dal is cooked until it’s soft and mushy.